xor2003/masm2c/README.md

 [![Build Status](https://travis-ci.com/xor2003/masm2c.svg?branch=master)](https://travis-ci.com/xor2003/masm2c)

-MASM 16bit assembler to C++ translator
+Masm2c - 16bit assembler to C++ translator
 ==============

 Portable MASM or Source-to-source_compiler https://en.wikipedia.org/wiki/Source-to-source_compiler
-Translator may be used to port your DOS x86 (MASM) assembler code to SDL C. (Since there is no working decompiler for 16 bit DOS code yet.
+Translator may be used to port your DOS x86 (MASM) assembler code to C++ and SDL (Since there is no working decompiler for 16 bit DOS code yet.
 Because of DOS segmentation model, etc)

-Translator generates pseudo assembler instruction which can be compiled with C compiler.
+Translator generates pseudo assembler instructions which can be compiled with C++ compiler and executed.

 The following assembler example: